infonova/mesos_exporter/README.md

        	Expose metrics from slave running on this URL -timeout duration
-       	Master polling timeout (default 5s)
+       	Master polling timeout (default 5s) -exportedTaskLabels
+        Comma-separated list of task labels to include in the task_labels metric
 ```

 Usually you would run one exporter with `-master` pointing to the current